tiagoguirra/cache-on-redis/README.md

-# redis-on-cache
+# cache-on-redis

-Redis on cache is a simple library to temporary storage cache using node.js.
+Cache on redis is a simple library to temporary storage cache using node.js and redis.

 ## Install